Indigenous Continent: The Epic Contest for North America

 This book has the sweep of old-school diplomatic history, those studies in which France and Austria combine against Prussia while dynastic problems strain Anglo-Danish relations.
 But there is nothing old-school about Indigenous Continent, which reads the history of North America in terms of Indian ambitions and perspectives.

-Making treaties with the white man only superficially made concessions to the white man.
+Making treaties with European colonists only superficially made concessions to them.
 In fact, treaties gave tribes legitimacy and privilege.
 The Mohegans used the Treaty of Hartford (1638) to dispossess other Indian nations from Connecticut, while the Iroquois fiercely guarded access to the Dutch trading posts.
 “The role of Dutch traders was simply to make goods available—a task that the Mohawks monitored diligently.”

 Much of this book covers the simmering half-century of war that settled control of the Ohio Valley and Great Lakes: the French and Indian War, Pontiac’s War, Lord Dunmore’s War, the Revolutionary War, St. Clair’s Defeat, Mad Anthony Wayne’s victories, and the wilderness campaigns that matched Tecumseh against William Henry Harrison.
 Trading rights lost importance; the issue became the conquest or cession of territory.